cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-riptide-stole-my-pen.md

 But there's no littering on the bridge,
-I read the sign, it's still sinking in, so help me grab a hairclip, to put a pin in it.
+I read the sign, it's still sinking in, so help me grab a hair-clip, to put a pin in it.